ankeesler/anwork/doc/FEATURE.md

 - Create a framework where a CLI can be supplied by an XML file and turned into source creation of CLI, tests, and documentation.
 - Add a CliActionCreator interface.
+- Remove the usage functionality from the CliNodeImpl class and use a CliVisitor instead.

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?